Ensono/amido.github.io/docs/workloads/azure/frontend/cli_webapp_frameworks_csr.md

 ## Feedback

-As always, we only improve from the incredible feedback and contributions from people like you.
-To help us improve, see our contribution guide for more information.
+Your feedback and contributions will help us to improve.
+See the [Stacks guide to new contributions](https://amido.github.io/stacks/docs/contributions) for more information.

 <HideNavigation prev />